Kvikvne/photo-ecom/README.md

-Photography Portfolio and E-commerce Website
+Fully Automated E-commerce Website project
 ============================================

 (Currently a work in progress)